nicoolas3198/nicoolas3198/README.md

-- 👋 Hi, I’m Nicolás
+- 👋 Hi, I’m Nicolás I was born in Uruguay and I am Junior programmer.
-Uruguayan, Junior programmer.